 If a student under 18 works more than 28 hours during a week when school is in session, they no longer qualify for the student minimum wage.
 Instead, they must be paid the general adult minimum wage for all hours worked that week.

-Therefore, if a student works 30 hours in a given week, they are entitled to the higher general minimum wage for those hours rather than the student wage.
-This remains true even if their total hours for the month divided by 4 weeks average 28 or less.
+Therefore, students who work 30 hours a week are entitled to the higher general minimum wage rather than the student wage for those hours.
+This remains true even if their total hours for the month, divided by 4 weeks, average 28 or less.
 Employers must pay the general rate for any specific week a student exceeds 28 hours.
+The rule allows for part-time work while keeping academics as a priority.

-Why Have a Separate Student Minimum Wage in Ontario?
+Why Does Ontario Have a Separate Student Minimum Wage?

 Ontario introduced a particular sub-minimum wage for students under 18 to: